 Source: “From Ad to Aisle: The CPG Advertising Benchmark Report” by NC Solutions

-As it can be clearly seen from facts, trends and data provided above print ads are here to stay (at least for another decade).
-Print media remains to be one of the most important and powerful mediums to reach the audiences and to perform marketing activities.
+As the facts, trends, and data show, print isn’t dead and print ads are here to stay.
+Print media remains one of the most important and powerful mediums to reach audiences and perform marketing activities.

-Moreover, being a top-of-funnel medium, the print media is pure brand advertising and is therefore extremely important for boosting brand visibility and brand awareness (as it always traditionally been) as well as establishing brand worthiness and value in the market.
+Moreover, being a top-of-funnel medium, the print media is pure brand advertising.
+This is an extremely important for boosting brand visibility and brand awareness (as it traditionally has been) as well as establishing brand worthiness and value in the market.

-So, do not remove print ads from your list yet.
-Print is still there and print still matters.
+So, do not remove print ads from your advertising budget yet.
+Print is still there and print matters.

 Instead, try to unleash its hidden potential and leverage print media for the benefit of your business.

 2018 Infinite Dial Study by Edison Research and Triton Digital

 Criteo Global Commerce Review US, Q1 2018